mix3d/james-typer/README.md

 ## Usage

 Typed alpha-characters are displayed and spoken.
 Pressing `Enter` will speak the written word.
+Other keypresses are generally ignored for now.

 ## Technology